AkoZ/ganbreeder/README.md

 Your frontend is available at http://localhost:8888/, backend at http://localhost:5000/.
 Initial backend setup can take few minutes.
-** si le localhost donne une err-connection_refused: I have changed everything from .localhost to .local and everything works as normal.

 If this is the first time you are running the project you might want to generate some random images:
 ```bash